bhishanpoudel123/bhishanpoudel123.github.io/quiz_mcq/data/README.md

 </details></p>

-### Qn 18: What's the most appropriate method for detecting and quantifying heteroscedasticity in a regression model?
+### Qn 18: What's the most statistically sound approach to handle heteroscedasticity in a regression model?

 <p><details>
 <summary>Click to reveal answer</summary>